Perfectoid signature, perfectoid Hilbert-Kunz multiplicity, and an application to local fundamental groups: Applications

+\begin{remark} There are two ways to potentially improve the statement of \autoref{thm.GrebKebekusPeternellVersion}.
+Presumably, in view of Stibitz, one may actually take $V$ to be an excellent local of dimension $\leq 2$.
+The problem then becomes that the characteristic zero scheme $X \times_V V[1/p]$ is not of finite type over a field.
+Presumably the various ways to study the local fundamental group generalize to this setting in view of \cite{takumi}, but verifying this would take us rather far afield.

+Additionally, it would be natural to expect that if $R_x'$ is of BCM-regular type, then so is $R_x$ (since analogous results hold in positive characteristic for strong $F$-regularity).
+Again, we do not try to prove this here. \end{remark}

 We also have the following application to divisor class groups.
-Compare with \cite{PolstraATheoremAboutMCM,MartinTheNumberOfTorsionDivisors} and \cite[Corollary 5.1]{CarvajalRojasFiniteTorsors} in characteristic $p > 0$, also see \cite{ShimomotoEtAlPerfectoidTowersAndTheirTilts}.
+Compare with \cite{PolstraATheoremAboutMCM,MartinTheNumberOfTorsionDivisors} and \cite[Corollary 5.1]{CarvajalRojasFiniteTorsors} in characteristic $p > 0$, and see \cite{Ishiro.LocalLogRegularRingsVsToric} as well as \cite{ShimomotoEtAlPerfectoidTowersAndTheirTilts} for the log regular case in mixed characteristic.
 Our approach in particular is inspired by the argument found in the paper of Carvajal-Rojas, which itself is inspired by the arguments of Martin and Polstra.
+But we first need a lemma on a version of countable prime avoidance.